Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 Start off with some LED candles for Advent.
 But when does it begin?
 Interestingly, Advent starts on a different date each year.
 So why not combine a digital dating system with some LED candles and have them automatically start up on the correct date each year?

 Here’s the solution: a bit of code from GitHub and the full steps at the Element14 website.
-Any model of Raspberry Pi is suitable for this, so if you have an old Model A or Model B cluttering up a drawer, this might be the way to finally get it out of retirement!
+Any model of Raspberry Pi is suitable for this.
+If you have an old first-generation Raspberry Pi try this to finally get it out of retirement!

 2. Christmas Tree Light Show